clementfungblog/clementfungblog.github.io/_posts/2021-06-27-tableflip.md

 Cooperative board games sound nice: everybody plays together, everybody succeeds together, yay!
 In practice, this can be much more painful as shared control and responsibility of the game cause friction.
 This is especially troublesome when a skill/experience disparity exists, causing what is known as the alpha gamer or the quarterbacking problem.

-Victor and I talk about our personal feelings towards cooperative games, how they have evolved, the types of people that tend to enjoy them, and what we think are holding them back.

 **Key Points**
 - The alpha gamer (aka quarterbacking) problem exists when one player dominates the cooperative game, essentially robbing their teammates of the experience.